BookStackApp/website/content/blog/bookstack-release-v21-12.md

 ### Next Steps

 Focus going into next year will be on the editor.
-I've started assessing new options but found it difficult to focus the time needed this year, so it will be my priority going into 2022.
+I've started assessing new options but found it difficult to harness the time needed this year, so it will be my priority going into 2022.

 I have continued to produce more videos on the [BookStack YouTube channel](https://www.youtube.com/channel/UCH66RFWfw6CSm2T1EM4ik1g).